 \subsection{Loss Functions}

 The training process of Dockformer is divided into two phases.
 First, the outputs of the binding module are mapped to predict the distances between atom pairs.
-The loss function $\mathcal{L}_{\mathrm{dist}}$ of the predicted intra- and intermolecular distances against the corresponding ground truth distances can be quantified as follows:
+The loss function $\mathcal{L}_{\mathrm{dist}}$ of the predicted intra- and intermolecular distances against the corresponding ground-truth distances can be quantified as follows:

-where $\hat{D}_{ij}^{Intra}$ and $\hat{D}_{ik}^{Inter}$ denote the ground truth intramolecular and intermolecular distances, respectively. $N$ and $M$ are the atom numbers of the ligand and protein products, respectively, and $i, j \in\{1,...,N\}$ and $k \in \{1,...,M\}$ are the atom indices.
-An $L_2$ loss function is employed for minimizing the intramolecular distance error, whereas a robust $L_1$ loss function $\mathrm{smooth}_{L1}(x)$ is used for minimizing the intermolecular error \cite{girshick2015fast}, presented as:
+where $\hat{D}_{ij}^{Intra}$ and $\hat{D}_{ik}^{Inter}$ denote the ground-truth intramolecular and intermolecular distances, respectively. $N$ and $M$ are the atom numbers of the ligand and protein products, respectively. $i, j \in\{1,...,N\}$ and $k \in \{1,...,M\}$ are the atom indices. $L_2$ loss function is employed for minimizing the intramolecular distance error, whereas a robust $L_1$ loss function $\mathrm{smooth}_{L1}(x)$ is used for minimizing the intermolecular error \cite{girshick2015fast}, presented as:

-After the first training phase, the encoders and binding module can produce effective latent embeddings for both the ligand and protein pockets by considering the interactions between each other.
-Since the structure module can generate complex conformations in an end-to-end manner, the loss function $\mathcal{L}_{coord}$ with respect to the coordinates of the ligand atoms against the corresponding ground truth coordinates is incorporated during the second training phase, described by
+After the first training phase, encoders and binding module can produce effective latent embeddings for both the ligand and protein pockets by considering the interactions between each other.
+Since the structure module can generate complex conformations in an end-to-end manner, the loss function $\mathcal{L}_{coord}$ with respect to the coordinates of the ligand atoms against the corresponding ground-truth coordinates is incorporated during the second training phase, described by

-where $P_i^{L_s}$ is the output coordinate of the structure module and where $\hat{P}_i$ denotes the ground truth coordinate of the $i$-th atom in the cocrystal structure.
+where $P_i^{L_s}$ is the output coordinate of the structure module and where $\hat{P}_i$ denotes the ground-truth coordinate of the $i$-th atom in the cocrystal structure.

-In addition, considering that Dockformer was developed to screen small-molecule compounds for a specific target protein virtually, allocating confidence assessment indicators for each generated ligand--protein complex conformation will be constructive.
-Inspired by the confidence measure in AlphaFold2 \cite{jumper2021highly}, the distance difference test $\mathrm{DDT}_{ij}^{true}$ between the predicted distance $D_{ij}$ and ground truth distance $\hat{D}_{ij}$ is used to calculate the target confidence of the predicted conformation.
+In addition, considering that Dockformer is developed to screen small-molecule compounds for a specific target protein virtually, allocating confidence assessment indicators for each generated ligand--protein complex conformation will be constructive.
+Inspired by the confidence measure in AlphaFold2 \cite{jumper2021highly}, the distance difference test $\mathrm{DDT}_{ij}^{true}$ between the predicted distance $D_{ij}$ and ground-truth distance $\hat{D}_{ij}$ is used to calculate the target confidence of the predicted conformation.